TediusTimmy/BC-DeciCalc/Manuel.md

 * SETSCALE - sets the scale setting
 * GETROUND - gets the rounding setting
 * SETROUND - sets the rounding setting
+* EVAL - evaluate a label as a cell

 ## New Standard Library